 - Third-party cookies: A site you visit can embed content from other sites – for example, images, ads and text.
 Cookies set by these other sites are called third-party cookies.
 Learn how to manage cookies.

 - Images: Sites usually show images to provide illustrations, like photos for online shops or news articles.

-- Handlers: Sites can handle tasks when you click certain links, like creating a message in your email client or adding events to your calendar.
+- Protocol handlers: Sites can handle tasks when you click certain links, like create a message in your email client or add events to your calendar.

 - Pop-ups and redirects: Sites might send pop-ups to show ads, or use redirects to lead you to sites that you may want to avoid.
 Learn more about pop-ups and redirects.

-- Ads: Sites usually show ads so that they can provide content or services at no charge.
+- Intrusive ads: Sites usually show ads so that they can provide content or services at no charge.
 However, some sites are known to show intrusive or misleading ads.
 Find out more about ads.

 - Location: Sites usually use your location for relevant features or info, such as local news or nearby shops.
 Learn how to share your location.